Can Expired Medicine Kill? The Dangers of Taking Old Drugs

 2. Hormonal Pills

-Generally, you should never use any medication after its expiration date.
-It is because the potency of the medicine may have decreased, which could lead to ineffective treatment or even dangerous side effects.
+Generally, you should avoid using any medication after its expiration date, as the potency may have decreased.
+This can result in ineffective treatment or even potentially harmful side effects.

 For example, expired insulin can lead to diabetic ketoacidosis, a condition in which insufficient insulin causes elevated blood sugar levels.
 Additionally, expired thyroid medications may not be able to stabilize your thyroid-stimulating hormone (TSH) effectively.
 Before using any new medicines, dispose of expired medications properly.